 sudo apt-get install mysql-server

-The apt package manager will install MySQL database server as well as all its dependencies on your server.
-During the installation you will be prompted to set a password for the MySQL root user so make sure that you choose a strong one.
+The apt package manager will install the MySQL database server as well as all its dependencies on your server.
+During the installation, you will be prompted to set a password for the MySQL root user so make sure that you choose a strong one.

 The first thing you need to do after the installation of MySQL is to harden the database server.
 MySQL includes a script which will help you to achieve that.
 Go ahead and run the security script: